apache/sling-site/src/main/jbake/content/documentation/bundles/osgi-installer.md

 ### Bundles Installation Failure

-The checked bundle was not installed because it has been installed in a newer version through some other means (e.g. manually through the Felix Web Console or by another provider.
-For further details please review the OSGi Installer console at `/system/console/osgi-installer` and check for all bundles with the given symbolic name (=OSGi installers resource id) and the according URL.
+The checked bundle was not installed because it has been installed in a newer version from some other location (might even be through some other provider).
+For further details please look at the OSGi Installer console at `/system/console/osgi-installer` and check for all bundles with the given symbolic name (=OSGi installer's resource id) and their according URLs.

 ### Configuration Installation Failure

-The checked configuration was not installed because it has either been overwritten manually in the Felix Web Console or is installed by some non-checked provider (which has a higher priority).
-To revert manually overwritten configurations just go to `/system/console/configMgr` and delete the according configuration.
+The checked configuration was not installed because it is already installed from some other location (which has a higher priority).
+In this case you can see from where it has been installed by looking at the OSGi Installer console at `/system/console/osgi-installer` and check all configurations with the given PID and their according URLs.

+Due to [SLING-7735](https://issues.apache.org/jira/browse/SLING-7735), there might be false positives being reported by the health check, in case the configuration has already been deployed with exactly the same values in the system previously.
+In that case the OSGi Installer might also mark the resource as `IGNORED`.
+If you run into such an issue, you can fix it by removing the manually overwritten configurations: Just go to `/system/console/configMgr` and delete the according configuration.
 That way the OSGi installer should automatically create a new configuration for the same PID based on the configuration provided by some provider with the highest prio.

-In case another non-checked provider has provided already a configuration you can see from where it has been installed by looking at the OSGi Installer console at `/system/console/osgi-installer` and look for all configurations with the given PID.
+### Limitations of the health check

+Currently the health check and the OSGi installer cannot detect if a deployed bundle/configuration has been overwritten (e.g. via API or the WebConsole).
+So even if an OSGi installer resource is marked as `INSTALLED` it might already have been overwritten.
+This limitation is tracked in [SLING-7736](https://issues.apache.org/jira/browse/SLING-7736).